TheAlternativeZurich/HackingSessionSheet/150-system-management.md

 ### Exercise 1: Power on/off

-You can use the shell to do various system management tasks.
-To shut down, reboot, or put your computer in suspend mode, you can use `reboot`, `poweroff`, or `systemctl suspend` respectively.
-(You might need to use `sudo` on your system)
+You can use the shell to do various system management tasks from the command line.
+For example, you can use the command "poweroff" to shut down your computer immediately.
+This exercise explores some more examples: (you might need to use `sudo`)

-a) Try to put your computer into suspend, and wake it back up.
+a) Using your terminal, try to put your computer into suspend, and wake it back up. (*Hint:* Use the command `systemctl`)
+b) Schedule your laptop to shut down in 10 minutes.
+Then cancel it.
-b) Reboot your computer from the command line.
+c) Reboot your computer from the command line.

 ### Exercise 2: Space Left on Disk